Merricx/merricx.github.io/src/pages/rwpqc2024-ctf/index.md

 Moreover, this challenge doesn't provide us with the code that generate the model, so we cannot really reproduce the challenge and solve it with test/different value.

-So, what I did was by using provided training data, train it with default Logistic Regression in `sklearn`, then  remove one row, and solve it to test the correctness.
+So, what I did was by using provided training data, train it with default Logistic Regression in `sklearn`, then  remove one row, and try to find the removed data to test the correctness.
 Iterate these steps over all rows.

 The following script is the initial solve script that able to recover the training data with more than half of total rows (267 out of 499 rows) with almost 100% correctness.